-This course instructs the musician in developing fluency while playing in odd-meter time signatures (e.g. 5/4, 7/4, 9/8, 11/8, 15/8 etc).
-The class is exposed to different feels and time concepts, and is challenged to play in a variety of odd, extended, or shifting meters, with the goal of applying these concepts to their own musical endeavors.
-Styles vary from standards performed in odd meters (as performed by artists such as Brad Mehldau) to contemporary fusion styles of players like John McLaughlin, John Scofield and Michael Brecker.
-This course consists of a weekly two-hour lecture/ensemble workshop.
+This course continues to instruct the musician in developing fluency while playing in odd-meter time signatures (e.g. 5/4, 7/4, 9/8, 11/8, 15/8 etc) - different feels and time concepts, odd, extended, or shifting meters and application to individual style.
+Traditional jazz standards to contemporary fusion styles.
+This course consists of a weekly one-hour lecture and a one-hour ensemble lab.